Oklahoma Teacher Connection Collegiate Grants

 Oklahoma Teacher Connection Collegiate Grants are one-year grants that encourage the recruitment, retention and placement efforts of teachers in Oklahoma.
 In fulfilling OTC goals and objectives, these grants vary in activity and scope, supporting pre-collegiate student visitations to colleges of education, visitations of higher education representatives to K-12 schools, student tutoring and college preparation sessions, conferences and workshops, and professional development for current teachers.

 Grant Application (PDF, 288k)

-Cameron University – Retaining Excellent Alternatively Licensed (REAL) Teachers: A Joint Project of Cameron University and Public Schools from Southwest Oklahoma is a collaboration between Cameron University and public schools from southwest Oklahoma that is designed to assist in retaining alternatively licensed secondary teachers with fewer than five years of teaching experience by providing professional development that meets their specific needs as alternatively licensed teachers.
+Cameron University – REAL Teachers works with schools in southwest Oklahoma to assist in retaining secondary alternatively licensed teachers with fewer than five years experience by providing professional development to meet their specific needs.

 Cameron University – Recruiting Future Teachers allows participating middle school students to attend a minimum of four seminars on Cameron’s campus.
 The goal of this project is to allow middle school students to gain an understanding of college attendance and be exposed to the teaching career.